Translating Avada Core

 Step 1 – Open the .po file of your preferred language in POEdit and search for the line you want to change.
 To do this in Windows, select the Edit button, then select the Find option.
 To do this in OSX, select the Edit button, then select the Search option.
 View screenshot here.

 Step 2 – In the Search Window, type the text string you are looking for.
-Once it is selected, replace the text in the Translation text area in the lower part of the window with your prefered translation.
+Once it is selected, replace the text in the Translation text area in the lower part of the window with your preferred translation.

 Step 3 – If you’d like to edit another text string, just repeat Steps 1 to 2.